lzabrocki/empirical_economics/README.md

-# empirical_economics
+# Empirical Economics

-A course on empirical economics for students with a scientific background at the ENS Ulm.
+Repo for the course on empirical economics for students with a scientific background at the ENS Ulm.